dart-lang/site-www/src/tools/pub/publishing.md

 before uploading your package, so examine the list carefully before completing your upload.

+## Multiple Authors

+Whoever first uploads or publishes a package becomes the only person who can publish new versions of that package.
+Use [`pub uploader`](cmd/pub-uploader) to manage the list of authorized publishers.

 ## Publishing is forever

 Keep in mind that publishing is forever.
 As soon as you publish your package,